Amy Winehouse's last concert dress sells for €210,000 | DW | 08.11.2021

 Auction manager Martin Nolan told the AFP news agency that planning the sale had not been easy.

 "It's very difficult to do an auction when you're working with the parents of a deceased child in the process.
-It was a very sensitive subject, and it took a long time for the parents to decide to let go."
+It was a very sensitive subject, and it took a long time for the parents to decide to let go," he said.
 The items were previously owned by the singer's parents, Mitch and Janis.

 The total value of all the items was expected to fetch up to $2 million.
 But the amount raised has exceeded all expectations.

-A bidder has paid more than $25,000 for the turquoise bra that Winehouse had worn in the music video for "You Know I'm No Good."
+A bidder paid more than $25,000 for the turquoise bra that Winehouse wore in the music video for "You Know I'm No Good."

-Amongst other dresses that were auctioned was the strapless cherry red basque dress by Karen Millen.
-Winehouse had worn it in 2004 at the Park Lane Hotel in London when the shortlist for that year's Brit Awards was announced, as well as it in the music video for "Take the Box."
+Among other dresses at the auction was a strapless cherry red basque dress by Karen Millen.
+Winehouse wore it in 2004 at the Park Lane Hotel in London when the shortlist for that year's Brit Awards was announced, as well as it in the music video for "Take the Box."

-Besides designer clothes and accessories, many of her personal items were also up for bidding, including a birthday card Adele had sent her.
+Besides designer clothes and accessories, many of her personal items were also up for bidding, including a birthday card sent by Adele.
 Estimated to sell at around $200-400, it netted $3,200 instead.

 The proceeds of the two-day auction at Julien's will go to the Amy Winehouse Foundation, which supports teenagers and young adults with addiction problems.